-Once the student is assigned to a teacher’s roster the first meeting should take place within two weeks (14 days).
-The purpose of the meeting will be to create the Individual Learning Plan (ILP) and establish short and long term academic goals.
+Once the student is assigned to a teacher’s roster, the first meeting should take place within two weeks (14 days).
+The purpose of the meeting will be to create the Individual Learning Plan (ILP) and establish short and long-term academic goals.
 The teacher and family will also agree to a schedule and location for face-to-face instruction.
-This could include the family’s home and an approved public location.
-Any location chosen should be as distraction free as possible and should create a safe and positive learning environment.
+This could include the family’s home, teacher’s home, or an approved public location.
+Any location chosen should be as distraction-free as possible and should create a safe and positive learning environment.
 For safety reasons, it is required that teachers only meet with a student alone if it is in a public place.

-Epic Charter Schools believes very strongly in communication that is open, two-way, and continuous.
+EPIC Charter Schools believes very strongly in communication that is open, two-way, and continuous.
 Although we are an online charter school, we will begin a dialog with you as soon as you become our student.
-Open dialog and feedback allows us to monitor student educational improvement and academic progress.
+Open dialog and feedback allow us to monitor student educational improvement and academic progress.

 There are several curriculum choices encompassing all subject areas along with electives.
 Information regarding these curricula choices can be found on our website.
 All of our core curricula and for credit classes are correlated to the Oklahoma Priority Academic Student Skills Objectives as established by the State Department of Education.
 Students are expected to acquire these skills at each grade level.
 Each parent or guardian is responsible to make the curriculum choices for their child.

-Each One-on-One program student will test at the beginning of the year to establish a baseline for academic achievement.
+Each student will test at the beginning of the year to establish a baseline for academic achievement.
 A post-test will be administered at the end of each year to establish yearly progress and academic growth.
 A progress test may be given the latter part of November and/or February to assure academic progress has been attained.
-In addition to a pre- and post-test and yearly progress test, all students are required to participate in the appropriate grade level exams of the Oklahoma Core Curriculum Test or other state required tests.
+In addition to a pre-and post-test and yearly progress test, all students are required to participate in the appropriate grade level exams of the Oklahoma School Testing Program or other state required tests.

-Any student that enrolls on or before October 1st of the current school year will receive the full learning fund amount of $900.
-Students that enroll after October 1st will have no learning fund, but will have access to Plato (high school curriculum) or Compass (K-8th grade) or ABC Mouse (Pre-K) and technology on a per student basis.
+Any student that enrolls on or before October 1st of the current school year will receive the full learning fund amount of $1,000.
+Students that enroll after October 1st will have no learning fund, but will have access to a predetermined curriculum that has been approved for grade level appropriateness by our Senior Leadership Group (Late Enrollment Curriculum subject to change based upon availability).
+The student may have access to specific academically essential technology, on a per student and family basis.

 Technology: Laptops, iPads, and WiFi

-A laptop computer or iPad will be made available to your child if you do not have a computer at home as long as the child is enrolled in Epic Charter Schools One-on-One program and if student learning fund allocations provide.
-Laptops are available to the student for a $250 yearly fee. iPad tablets are available to the student for a $300 yearly fee.
-In addition to the computer/tablet, Epic will offer students a Mifi device at $480 a year as internet service if student learning fund allocations provide.
+A laptop computer or iPad will be made available to your child if you do not have a computer at home as long as the child is enrolled in EPIC Charter Schools and if student learning fund allocations provide.
+Laptops are available to the student for a $250 yearly fee. iPad tablets are available to the student for a $350 yearly fee.
+In addition to the computer/tablet, EPIC will offer students a Mifi device at $480 a year as internet service if student learning fund allocations provide.
 (Prices are subject to change.)
 Repair costs to laptops and iPads will be charged back against the student’s learning fund account.
 The cost of the repair is determined by Beasley Technology.
-All technology must be returned in good working order if and when the student is no longer an Epic student.
+All technology must be returned in good working order if and when the student is no longer an EPIC student.